Achievable logoAchievable logo

 Direct participation programs (DPPs)

 In a future chapter, you’ll learn about several different forms of DPPs, including general partnerships, limited liability companies (LLCs), and S corporations.
-We’ll specifically focus on limited partnerships (another type of DPP) in this chapter.
+This chapter focuses on limited partnerships.

 Limited partnerships

-In general, limited partnership investments come with a considerable amount of liquidity risk.
-Typically, there is no secondary market that trades limited partnership units, therefore liquidating them can be difficult.
-Investors should not consider investing in DPPs if they need quick access to their funds.
+In general, limited partnership investments involve significant liquidity risk.
+Typically, there’s no active secondary market for limited partnership units, so selling (liquidating) the investment can be difficult.
+Because of this, DPPs generally aren’t appropriate for investors who need quick access to their funds.

 Organization

-An agreement between the general and limited partners must also be put in writing.
-Known as the agreement of limited partnership, this document details the rights, duties, and restrictions imposed on each type of partner.
-Additionally, it establishes how revenues and losses are allocated.
-If you’re interested,[here’s a boilerplate version of an agreement of limited partnership provided by a law firm in California.
+The general and limited partners must also put their arrangement in writing.
+This document is the agreement of limited partnership.
+It describes the rights, duties, and restrictions of each type of partner, and it explains how revenues and losses will be allocated.
+If you’d like to see an example, here’s a boilerplate agreement of limited partnership provided by a law firm in California.

-Limited partners can be summed up as “the investors.”
-While they do not have management authority, limited partners have similar voting rights to common stockholders.
-They have the right to vote on changes to the overall objectives and large financial moves of the business, while also having access to the books and records of the partnership.
+• Limited partners are essentially “the investors.”
+They don’t have management authority, but they often have voting rights similar to common stockholders.
+For example, they may vote on changes to the partnership’s objectives and major financial decisions, and they typically have access to the partnership’s books and records.

-In addition to suitability, the subscription agreement requires the investor to explicitly state they are aware of the risks involved.
-Registered representatives (like you) typically help their clients build the necessary knowledge to judge the merits of the potential investment.
-If a registered representative wants to recommend a limited partnership, they should do a thorough suitability determination.
-This is accomplished by obtaining their client’s investment objectives, risk tolerance, tax status, net worth, annual income, personal liabilities, and investment goals.
-Some subscription agreements require registered representatives to certify their client understands the necessary facts and is suitable for the investment.
+In addition to suitability, the subscription agreement typically requires the investor to acknowledge the risks involved.
+Registered representatives (like you) often help clients understand the investment well enough to evaluate it.
+If a registered representative recommends a limited partnership, they should perform a thorough suitability determination.
+This typically includes gathering the client’s investment objectives, risk tolerance, tax status, net worth, annual income, personal liabilities, and investment goals.
+Some subscription agreements also require the registered representative to certify that the client understands the relevant facts and is suitable for the investment.

-In order to solicit interest from potential investors, limited partnerships utilize investment banking services.
-If offered privately, limited partnerships are typically sold through Regulation D private placements, where unlimited numbers of accredited investors can participate.
-Limited partnerships can be sold through public offerings as well.
-When this occurs, registration with the SEC and/or the state administrator must occur (depending on if offering is intra or interstate) and a prospectus must be offered to investors.
+To reach potential investors, limited partnerships often use investment banking services.
+If offered privately, limited partnerships are commonly sold through Regulation D private placements, where unlimited numbers of accredited investors can participate.
+Limited partnerships can also be sold through public offerings.
+In that case, registration with the SEC and/or the state administrator is required (depending on whether the offering is intrastate or interstate), and a prospectus must be provided to investors.

-One defining characteristic of limited partnerships is their limited lifespans.
-Unlike corporations, which can last in perpetuity (forever), limited partnerships are always dissolved at some point.
-Whether the dissolution is voluntary or required (typically because of bankruptcy), limited partnerships are always liquidated in the same way.
-All of the business debts are paid off, the leftover assets are liquidated, and cash is distributed in this order:
+A defining characteristic of limited partnerships is their limited lifespan.
+Unlike corporations, which can exist in perpetuity, limited partnerships are dissolved at some point.
+Dissolution may be voluntary or required (often due to bankruptcy).
+When a limited partnership is liquidated, debts are paid, remaining assets are sold, and cash is distributed in this order:

 1. Secured creditors